MicrosoftDocs/azure-backup-multi-disk-crash-consistent-snapshots-private-preview/articles/multi-disk-crash-consistent-snapshot.md

 - Managed-disks of size *4 TB* and above (striped disks) aren't supported.
 - Managed-disks with paid bursting (striped disks) aren't supported.
 - Ultra-disks, Premium v2 SSD, Ephemeral OS disks, Shared disks, and Write Accelerated disks aren't supported.
+- Disks with host-caching enabled aren't supported.
+If any disks with host-caching attached to the VM, you may see consistency issues.

 ## Configure crash-consistency